 A flooded basement is one of a homeowner’s worst nightmares.
-Panic can set in for even the most level-headed homeowner when faced with the damage to home and belongings that can happen when a basement flood.
+Panic can set in for even the most level-headed homeowner when faced with the damage to home and belongings that can happen when a basement floods.
 It can be hard to know what to do first, but if you keep your head about you and try not to overthink the situation, it may not be as bad as you think.

 - First things first: shut off the power.
 Turn off the electricity and gas before entering a flooded area, and if you don’t know how to do this, call a qualified electrician.

 - If the flooding is caused by rainfall, wait until the storm has passed.
 If the water is coming from another source, take action as soon as you notice a problem.
 Try to determine the source of the water, and if it’s a burst pipe, shut off the water.

 - Protect yourself.
 No matter where the water is originating, it’s smart to wear boots, gloves, and maybe a protective mask.
 If you’ve got hip or chest waders, those may be useful as well.
 Be careful when moving through the flooded area, because you could easily slip and fall.
 Be aware that many safety hazards can be present in a flooded basement, including raw sewage, structural damage, gas leaks, and electrical shock.

 - Get the water out of the basement as quickly as possible.
 If there’s a floor drain, check to make sure it’s open and functioning properly.
 Then use whatever tools you have at your disposal to remove the water.
 Depending on how much water is in your basement, you might be able to use a mop and bucket or a wet/dry vacuum, or you may need a sump pump or a pool pump.
 Sump pumps are particularly useful, because they pump water from the lowest part of the basement, keeping it away from the other parts of the house.
 Once you’ve got most of the water out, finish the job with a cloth or sponges.